An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power

-Next we consider the amplitude parameters, $a_{\rm \SiIII}$ and $a_{\rm Ly\alpha-\SiIII}$.
-Following the pioneering work by \citet{Mcdonald2006}, previous studies have typically imposed a redshift dependence $a(z)=f/[1-\bar{F}(z)]$ where $\bar{F}(z)$ is the mean transmission in the \Lya\ forest and $f$ is a free parameter.
+Next, we consider the amplitude parameters, $a_{\rm auto}$ and $a_{\rm cross}$.
+Following the pioneering work by M06, previous studies have typically imposed a redshift dependence $a(z)=f/[1-\bar{F}(z)]$ where $\bar{F}(z)$ is the mean transmission in the \Lya\ forest and $f$ is a free parameter.
 Under this assumption the amplitude of the \SiIII\ power spectrum declines toward higher redshift as $\bar{F}$ decreases.
-However, in this work we find the opposite trend in the simulation data; the amplitude increases with redshift at $z\lesssim 3.5$ and remains relatively flat at higher redshifts, as shown by the redshift evolution of $a_{\rm \SiIII}$ and $a_{\rm Ly\alpha-\SiIII}$ in the lower panels of Figure~\ref{fig:Fits_zEvol}.
-We have further checked this by fitting both our model and the original \citet{Mcdonald2006} ansatz to our simulations at $k < 0.02\rm\,s\,km^{-1}$.
+However, in this work we find the opposite trend in the simulation data; the amplitude increases with redshift at $z\lesssim 3.5$ and remains relatively flat at higher redshifts, as shown by the redshift evolution of $a_{\rm auto}$ and $a_{\rm cross}$ in the lower panels of Figure~\ref{fig:Fits_zEvol}.
+We have further checked this by fitting both our model and the original M06 ansatz to our simulations at $k < 0.02\rm\,s\,km^{-1}$.
 The redshift evolution for the amplitude parameters (not shown here) yielded the same trend, confirming this is not simply a consequence of including small scale power in the fit.
-Note again the changes in $a_{\rm \SiIII}$ and $a_{\rm Ly\alpha-\SiIII}$ are insensitive to thermal variations and their redshift evolution is driven almost entirely by the silicon abundance, $\rm [Si/H]$, and/or the \SiIII\ fraction, $x_{\rm \SiIII}$.
+Note again the changes in $a_{\rm auto}$ and $a_{\rm cross}$ are insensitive to thermal variations and their redshift evolution is driven almost entirely by the silicon abundance, $\rm [Si/H]$, and/or the \SiIII\ fraction, $x_{\rm \SiIII}$.

-Overall, this implies the redshift evolution of $a_{\rm \SiIII}$ and $a_{\rm Ly\alpha-\SiIII}$ is primarily driven by $x_{\rm \SiIII}$ in our models.
-This is corroborated by the redshift evolution of $x_{\rm \SiIII}$ shown in the right panel of Figure~\ref{fig:ionfrac}, which exhibits a qualitatively similar trend to $a_{\rm \SiIII}$ and $a_{\rm Ly\alpha-\SiIII}$.
-It is therefore challenging for an empirically calibrated UV background synthesis model to produce a \SiIII\ power spectrum and cross-term amplitude that scales as $[1-\bar{F}(z)]^{-1}$ if the silicon abundance is also relatively flat.
+Overall, this implies the redshift evolution of $a_{\rm auto}$ and $a_{\rm cross}$ is primarily driven by $x_{\rm \SiIII}$ in our models.
+This is corroborated by the redshift evolution of $x_{\rm \SiIII}$ shown in the right panel of Figure~\ref{fig:ionfrac}, which exhibits a qualitatively similar trend to $a_{\rm auto}$ and $a_{\rm cross}$.
+It is therefore challenging for the empirically calibrated UV background synthesis model used in this work \citep{Puchwein2019} to produce a \SiIII\ power spectrum and cross-term amplitude that scales as $[1-\bar{F}(z)]^{-1}$ if the silicon abundance does not evolve strongly with redshift.
 Counteracting the $x_{\rm \SiIII}$ evolution would require $\rm [Si/H]$ to increase at least as rapidly as the corresponding decrease in $x_{\rm \SiIII}$ toward lower redshift as the UV background spectrum hardens (see Appendix~\ref{app:zscale_test}).